Theobromine

 DefinitionThis section has been translated automatically.

-Theobromine (from Greek "theos", "god" and "broma", "food") naturally occurring alkaloid from the group of methylxanthines (see structural formula).
-Theobromine is structurally related to caffeine and has an analogous stimulating effect on the central nervous system.
+Theobromine (from the Greek "theos", "god" and "broma", "food") is a naturally occurring alkaloid from the methylxanthine group (see structural formula).
+Theobromine is structurally related to caffeine and has a similar stimulating effect on the central nervous system.

-Only a fermentation or roasting process releases the alkaloid (see also mate folium).
+Only fermentation or the roasting process releases the alkaloid (see also mate folium).

-Theobromine is a white, odourless powder which is hardly soluble in water and ethanol.
+Theobromine is a white, odorless powder that is only slightly soluble in water and ethanol.

-Theobromine has a weakly diuretic, slightly muscle-relaxing effect.
-Furthermore, it has a vasodilatory and cardiac stimulating effect.
+Theobromine has a weak diuretic, weak muscle relaxant effect.
+It also has a vasodilating and heart-stimulating effect.
 Overall, the effect of theobromine on the human organism is comparable to that of caffeine, but less pronounced.

 Authors